dev-divi/DiviCorner.art/Texts/E-2022-10-16-Spirit-Begins.md

 date: "2022-10-16"
 ---

 I experienced the human spirit breaking out,
 Crying out,
-It was screaming wake up wake up
+It was screaming 'wake up, wake up'
-I don't know if this means that we really are in a dream That this was only possible because this woman has her focus on this, Because she's crying out for it earnestly,
+I don't know if this means that we really are in a dream,
+That this was only possible because this woman has her focus on this,
+Because she's crying out for it earnestly,
-Because she has taken what is pure in her heart and screamed out to let it out, passed her flesh and her self [4:08 PM]The Blessed 🧞✨: And I find that once again, surely there was no person in me Surely I was only full of desires,
+Because she has taken what is pure in her heart and screamed out to let it out, passed her flesh and her self -

+And I find that once again, surely there was no person in me
+Surely I was only full of desires,
 And when all those desires are gone,
 There's no one left.

 And the days before were torturous.
 The light of others filled my soul,
-But I was trapped in a purgatory of comfort from their light And yet wanting more
+but I was trapped in a purgatory of comfort from their light -
+And yet wanting more,
-Wanting to be closer to them
+Wanting to be closer to them,
-Wanting to not be separate from them
+Wanting to not be separate from them,

-Especially women
-And now here is this woman
+And now here is this woman -
-Her image to me is perfection
+Her image to me is perfection -
-Both in physical and spiritual beauty
+Both in physical and spiritual beauty.

-I have never seen a woman more connected to white light I could even see that she was praying for my spirit to break out
+I have never seen a woman more connected to white light,
+I could even see that she was praying for my spirit to break out.

 I could see that she sees my spirit as well.